Coronavirus health guidelines and risk

 If you feel uncertain about returning to work, speak to your employer to find out their policies on coronavirus changes.
 Agree a plan for returning to work, including any adjustments you need.

-If you are concerned about support after 1 August, contact your local authority.
+If you are concerned about the support you get, contact your local authority.